straw-hat-team/adr/src/adrs/3519904902/README.md

 ## Context

-In our current system, we use Ecto for building and executing database queries.
-Ecto allows to use named bindings when composing queries.

-We will enforce the use of named bindings across all queries in our codebase.
+Ecto allows the use of named bindings when composing queries.
+We will enforce named bindings across all queries in our codebase.

 ### Clarity and Readability

-Named bindings make it clear what each part of the query is referencing, reducing confusion and increasing the maintainability of the code.
+Named bindings indicate what each part of the query references, reducing confusion and increasing the code's maintainability.

 ### Avoiding Errors

-When queries are combined, positional bindings can lead to applying operations to the wrong entities, causing subtle bugs.
+When queries are combined, positional bindings can lead to operations being applied to the wrong entities, causing subtle bugs.
 Named bindings eliminate this risk by explicitly naming each binding.

 ### Consistency